 Manchester City (93 points) & Liverpool (92 points) – 2021-22

-After most teams’ standards dropped in a season heavily impacted by the pandemic, the top of the table took on a familiar look again this year.
+After most teams’ standards dropped in a season heavily impacted by the pandemic, the top of the table took on a familiar look again last season.

-City, midway through the season, looked high and dry, but their lead was clawed back by Liverpool, in pursuit of a quadruple.
+City, midway through, looked high and dry, but their lead was clawed back by Liverpool, in pursuit of a quadruple.